Skip to main content

 Messages report - Date period

-Clicking on filters will show you the current search terms applied, including an arrow to view the exact data searched for.
+Clicking on filters will show you the current search terms applied, including an option to view the exact data searched for.
 In this case Contact name can be expanded to show that we have specifically searched for 'test'.

 You can remove filters by hitting the X button, edit the terms of your search by selecting the pencil icon, or start from scratch by hitting Reset on the right side of the screen.